|We are an Affiliate!|

 Just to be clear from the outset.
-Although this blog article is focused on creating a YouTube channel for Photographers and Content Creators, the fundamentals are still the same for creating any other genre of business channel.
+Although this blog article is focused on how to start a photography YouTube channel for Photographers and Content Creators, the fundamentals are still the same for creating any other genre of business.

-As someone who has restarted a creative business, YouTube is one of the pillars of my business strategy, but as a photographer or content creator, do you need a YouTube channel?
-In this linked article I explain the reasons you may do.
+As someone who has restarted a creative business, a photography YouTube channel is one of the pillars of my business strategy, but as a photographer or content creator, do you need a photography YouTube channel?
+In this linked article I give you some convincing reasons to do so.

 YouTube is an incredible tool.
 It is still FREE; you can upload as much content as you want and make money with no subscription or upfront payment.